eso/edps-doc/source/xshooter/reduction_chain.md

 Use standard stars to derive the per-order and merged instrument response (mapping detector counts to physical flux), the blaze correction and the telescope + instrument + detector efficiency.
 Used for flux calibration of science exposures.
+The pipeline does not create response curves for IFU data, and they are therefore not flux-calibrated.

 ## 9. Science Reduction SLIT